synesthesia-it/Murray/README.md

 - `description`:  a readable description of the bone, briefly explaining what it does.
 - `parameters`: a list of parameters accepted by current bone.
 Each one is defined by
   - `name`: the name of the parameters.
+  - `description`: a brief description about what this parameter is supposed to do.
+Optional.
+  - `values`: A list of allowed values for current parameters.
+Optional, when not provided any parameter will be accepted.
   - `isRequired`: a boolean value that will require the presence of this parameter in every execution containing this bone, throwing an error when missing
 - `plugins`: plugin data
 - `paths`: an array of paths definitions for every **new** file that will be created by this bone.
 Each one is defined by: